Statistics: I was born in

 effective classroom management.
 However, writing would seem to

-offer a way around that barrier.
+offer a way around that barrier—and the 4thr.org website is one example.

 Reflection: I first became